Glogo

 Year-to-date 50-day MA 200-day MA

-Advancing issues outnumbered decliners by a 6-to-5 ratio on the NYSE today, with 90 stocks hitting new 52-week highs and 65 stocks hitting fresh 52-week lows, while volume was relatively moderate.
+Decliners outnumbered advancing issues by a 5-to-4 ratio on the NYSE today (compared to the GT portfolio, where winners outnumbered losers), with 59 stocks hitting new 52-week highs and 19 stocks hitting fresh 52-week lows, while volume was very light.

-·Treasury yields and the dollar pushed higher as rate-hike odds increased, with the Dollar Index (DXY, +0.2%) closing at an over one-year high
+·Treasury yields and the dollar pushed higher as rate-hike odds jumped, with the benchmark 10-year yield finishing above 4.6%, just shy of its year-to-date high

 Read Full Commentary